CodersCrew/coderscamp/packages/api/README.md

 ```

-There should be no relations between read/write/automation just throught events and command in shared.
+There should be no relations / communication between read/write/automation just throughout events and command in `module/shared` directory.

 # ADR - Architecture Decision Records

 ## Use EventEmitter2 instead of CQRS EventBus
-Support for types as events.
++ Support for types as events.
-No need for classes.
++ No need for classes.

-## Do not use CommandBus?
-Just something like Taka fasada, zamiast CommandBus?
-## Jak tutaj dodawac zachowanie do wszystkich?
-Cos w stylu ApplicationService?
-## Composition, moeze jakas klasa nadrzedna.
-LearningMaterialsCommandGateway<DomainCommand>{
-    execute(switch on type)
-}
+- Mixed @nestjs/cqrs (commands) with @nestjs/event-emitter (events)

 ## Events definitions in shared instead of certain module.
-Easier - just commit with event to be able to pararrelize work.
+- no clear event origin
++ easier to make small commits and for development parallelization

-# TODO from infrastructure
+# TODO in infrastructure

 1. Swagger for REST API
 2. Publishing certain events via WebSocket for frontend
 3. WebSocket documentation with AsyncAPI
-4. Monitoring with Grafana
-5. Rebuilding read projections from events
+4. Rebuilding read slices state (database) from events.
-6. How to test e2e?
+5. How to test e2e?
 Generate valid JWT...
+6. Monitoring with Grafana